tom-galvin/tom-galvin.github.io/_posts/2015-06-09-filenames.md

   <img alt="The first curious loop." src="{{ site.base_url }}/images/filename/ark-hexloop.png" /><br/>
 </div>

 First, look at the instructions highlighted **1**.
-This skips the loop entirely if the content of `edx` (the length of the filename) is greater than two.
-That matches one of the criteria for the checksum - it's only ran if the filename is greater than 2 characters.
+This appears to skip a section entirely if the content of `edx` (the length of the filename) is less than two.
+That sounds familiar to one of the criteria for the checksum - it's only ran if the filename is greater than 2 characters.
 Now look at the instructions highlighted **2**.
 The `and` and `cmp` instructions look awfully like part of a conversion of a nybble to a hex digit; that's followed by a shift right by four places.
 In the bottom 3 instructions, a counter is moved along 2 places and the loop repeats.
 Internally Windows stores filenames as wide strings (with wide 16-bit characters), so this probably adds the hex digits to the filename.
 This is a dead give-away that we've found our checksum function!

 One thing to note is that the nybbles are shifted off the checksum from the *right* (ie. right-to-left) but appended to the filename from the *left* (ie. left-to-right).
 This means the nybbles are going to be in reverse order from the calculation; bear this in mind in the next section as we will need to correct for this, which is simple enough.
 I jumped to our hidden subroutine in ArkDasm, and upon first inspection it looks like there are 3 jump addresses.